zac-vh/zac-vh.github.io/_pages/about.md

 <div style="margin-top: 1.5em;"></div>

-**Light** is a unique physical system that naturally exhibits the features of quantum mechanics—interference, entanglement, and other nonclassical correlations—while serving as a central platform for quantum technologies, from optical communications to photonic quantum computing.
-The **quantum phase space** offers a privileged setting for continuous-variable systems such as light, where statistical and wave-like aspects unfold within a unified geometric framework that makes quantum behavior tangible. **Information theory** extends this perspective by quantifying uncertainty, coherence, and correlations, bringing conceptual clarity and operational precision to our understanding of quantum phenomena.
+**Light** is a unique physical system that inherently exhibits the features of quantum mechanics—interference, entanglement, and other nonclassical correlations—while serving as a central platform for quantum technologies, from optical communications to photonic quantum computing. **Quantum phase space** offers a natural setting for continuous-variable systems such as light, where statistical and wave-like aspects unfold within a unified geometric framework that makes quantum behavior tangible. **Information theory** extends this perspective by quantifying uncertainty, coherence, and correlations, bringing conceptual clarity and operational precision to our understanding of quantum phenomena.

 <p style="text-align:center; font-size:2em; margin:1.5em 0; opacity:0.7;">⁂</p>